PhD in Accounting

 Leeds’ accounting research reputation is among the strongest: Leeds ranks No. 18 for financial-archival research publications and No. 15 for managerial-archival research publications in the U.S. over the last six years (source: BYU Accounting Research Rankings).
-Leeds’ PhD program graduates also have the skills to produce and publish their own research: Leeds’ accounting PhD program ranks No. 28 for financial-archival publications and No. 7 for managerial-archival publications six years post-graduation.
+Leeds’ graduates also demonstrate strong research potential: Leeds’ accounting PhD program ranks No. 28 for financial-archival publications and No. 7 for managerial-archival publications six years post-graduation.

-Accounting students build their teaching portfolio by first acting as a teaching apprentice (TA) for three sections of a semester-long class and subsequently teaching their own two sections of a semester-long class.
+Our program also places strong emphasis on preparing our graduates for the classroom.
+Accounting students build their teaching portfolio by first acting as a teaching apprentice (TA) for a semester-long accounting class and subsequently teaching their own two sections of a semester-long class.

 General details about the curriculum, requirements, and structure of the program can be found here.
 Please be aware this document is not an exhaustive list of the requirements for the Program.